Question from Ellen: I’ve been following your blog for a while now, Rick.

 Let’s do a little math and you’ll understand why…

-According to Pew Research, Facebook currently has roughly 2.8 billion users worldwide.
+According to Statista, Facebook currently has roughly 3 billion users worldwide.

 While the vast majority of those users are honest and will never start a scam or hoax, a small percentage of them do.
-And on Facebook a small percentage adds up to a LOT of scammers!
+The problem is, on Facebook a small percentage adds up to a LOT of scammers!

 I have no idea what actual percentage of Facebook’s users are scammers, but let’s just choose what’s likely a very conservative number: 0.5%.

 As it turns out, 0.5% of 3 billion equals 15 million.
 That means if only one-half of one percent of Facebook’s users are scammers there are a whopping 15 million of them!

 But human nature being what it is, the actual percentage is probably actually higher.

 No one knows for sure how many scammers there are on Facebook but the number is very likely (at least) in the tens of millions.

 That translates into a LOT of scams and hoaxes being perpetuated on all the honest Facebook users.

 Facebook’s algorithm does try to detect scams and hoaxes when possible and delete them.
 And their employees do act to remove them when they’re reported.

 The problem is the sheer volume of malicious posts ensures that it’ll always be an uphill battle.

 To be sure, every scam and hoax I write about via a “Scam Alert” is very real.
 I would never make one up for any reason.

 My goal in writing my “Scam Alert” posts is to warn as many people as possible to the dangers of falling for them.